davidmoten/xuml-tools/README.md

     -DarchetypeArtifactId=xuml-model-archetype \
     -DarchetypeVersion=0.0.1-SNAPSHOT

 The generated project should build cleanly with *mvn clean install* and moreover as part of the build runs a simple unit test on the generated JPA classes using a temporary in-memory derby database.
-The JPA classes are generated from *src/main/resources/domain.xm* and the tests are in *src/test/java* as usual.
+The JPA classes are generated from *src/main/resources/domain.xml* and the tests are in *src/test/java*.

 Alternatively, look at the maven plugin below that you would insert into your pom.xml and follow your nose:
 ```xml